larchanjo/poc-vertx-http-client/README.md

 # Overview

-This is a simple poc using [vertx-web] to create java web applications.
+This is a simple poc using [vertx-client].

 ## Tests